blurpy/chip8/README.md

 Fully functional emulator for CHIP-8 roms built with C++17 and SDL2.

-Less common opcodes are not implemented (yet):

-* 0NNN - Call RCA 1802 program at address NNN
-* BNNN - Jumps to the address NNN plus V0
+All opcodes are implemented with the exception of `0NNN`, the opcode for calling RCA 1802 programs.

 ## Requirements